-Mark D. Powers, age 62, is our Chief Financial Officer, a position he has held since April 2012.
+Mark D. Powers, age 63, served as our Chief Financial Officer from April 2012 to October 31, 2016.
 Mr. Powers joined us in July 2006 as Treasurer and Vice President, Corporate Finance.
 He was promoted to Senior Vice President, Treasurer in 2007.
 Prior to joining JetBlue, Mr. Powers was an independent advisor to several aviation-related companies and has held a number of positions in both the finance and legal departments of Continental Airlines, Northwest Airlines and General Electric's jet engine unit.
+Mr. Powers retired as our Chief Financial Officer on November 1, 2016 but will remain with us as a Senior Advisor through November 1, 2017.

-James Hnat, age 45, is our Executive Vice President Corporate Affairs, General Counsel and Secretary and has served in this capacity since April 2007.
+James Hnat, age 46, is our Executive Vice President Corporate Affairs, General Counsel and Secretary and has served in this capacity since April 2007.
 Previously, he served as our Senior Vice President, General Counsel and Assistant Secretary from March 2006, as General Counsel and Assistant Secretary from February 2003 to March 2006 and as Associate General Counsel from June 2001 to January 2003.
 Prior to joining JetBlue, Mr. Hnat worked as an attorney at Milbank, Tweed, Hadley & McCloy LLP, where he specialized in aircraft finance transactions and at Condon & Forsyth LLP where he specialized in airline defense litigation.
 Mr. Hnat is a member of the bar of New York and Massachusetts.

-Marty St. George, age 52, is our Executive Vice President Commercial and Planning, a position he has held since February 2015 and is responsible for airline and network planning, marketing, sales and revenue.
+Marty St. George, age 53, is our Executive Vice President Commercial and Planning, a position he has held since February 2015 and is responsible for airline and network planning, marketing, sales and revenue.
 Prior to this appointment, Mr. St. George served as our Senior Vice President -Commercial.
 Mr. St. George joined JetBlue in July 2006 and has held several roles including Senior Vice President - Marketing and Commercial Strategy and Vice President - Planning.
-Prior to JetBlue, Mr. St. George held marketing and network planning roles at United Airlines and U.S. Airways.
+Prior to JetBlue, Mr. St. George held marketing and network planning roles at United Airlines and US Airways.

-Alexander Chatkewitz, age 51, is our Vice President and Chief Accounting Officer, a position he has held since December 2014.
+Alexander Chatkewitz, age 52, is our Vice President and Chief Accounting Officer, a position he has held since December 2014.
 Prior to joining JetBlue, Mr. Chatkewitz worked at Philip Morris International, where he served as Vice President & Controller - Financial Reporting & Accounting Research since 2008.
 Prior to Phillip Morris, he served for a decade as Altria Group's Vice President Assistant Controller - Financial Reporting & Consolidations.
 Mr. Chatkewitz also held positions at Marsh & McLennan Companies as well as the audit practice of Deloitte & Touche.